sbachinin/dalat-map/external_comments.md

     Style layers for dead buildings are included automatically in build_layers.
     Minzoom for "dead buildings circles" for now is taken from a "global" (city-ignorant) const, but it'd be better to be able to redefine this const for a particular city.

-###4 Reason for having a separate 'selected_centroid_pin_point' source, instead of just filtering the "bldgs_centroids_points" to show the selected pin:
-    Otherwise I couldn't prevent the "pin" icon from overlapping with titles, and not to blink due to intersection with other selectable things.
-    'icon-allow-overlap': false led to quirky blinking of a pin due perhaps to its overlapping with other (invisible) pins from same source
-    Other invisible features actually were "present" on the map because I couldn't properly filter them out based on feature-state, because feature-state can be used neither in .filter nor in .layout, so "filtering" was achived using paint props like opacity, and it led to collision of the visible pin with invisible pins.
-    This might be bullshit and later done otherwise.

 ###5